Wellspring Worldwide: History

+In early 2024, Wellspring acquired Sopheon, whose software solution Accolade is the premier innovation management software in the industry.
+Together as one company Wellspring now powers the entire innovation lifecycle from conceptualization to commercialization and market impact.

 Over its history Wellspring has secured millions of dollars in US government contracts and has a registered lobbying operation.
 In 2020 Wellspring Worldwide secured an $889,700 Paycheck Protection Program (PPP) loan from the US Small Business Administration.
 Its stated purpose was to protect 45 jobs on an estimated annual payroll of $4.27 million.

+Wellspring provides innovation management and intellectual property software for academic institutions, government agencies, and corporations involved in research and product development.
+Following its acquisition of Sopheon, the company expanded its offerings to cover various stages of the innovation lifecycle, including research management, intellectual property management, and commercialization processes.
+The company states that its software is designed to help organizations manage innovation activities and streamline operational workflows.

 Products

 Wellspring has two main products, Sophia and Flintbox.

 Sophia

 Sophia is a software platform that links together projects, inventions, platforms, publications, patents, copyrights and more according to the requirements of the user.

+Evolve

+Evolve is the most recent release of Wellspring's tech transfer and IP management software that links together projects, inventions, platforms, publications, patents, copyrights and more according to the requirements of the user.

 Flintbox

 Flintbox provides a platform for intellectual property exchange between companies, universities and independent innovators.

+Astria

+Asria is Wellspring's IP Renewal software that integrates with Evolve and gives organizations a fully transparent and actionable view of the intellectual property.

+Scout

+Scout is Wellspring's technology scouting tool that aggregates data on emerging technologies and startups.

+Accolade

+Accolade is Wellspring's enterprise innovation management platform that provides transparency and orchestration for organizations to drive growth innovation.
+Accolade Core is the operating system that houses an intelligence engine, solutions studio, data security, user access controls, platform scale & stability, API & integrations, and document management.
+Accolade then has different modules that operate innovation strategy, coordination, and execution designed to drive growth.